julianwachholz/liarsdice/README.md

 ### Commands

-Several *natural* commands are available to talk with the bot:
+The following commands are available to interact with the bot:

  * `!start` will initiate a new game (or join if a new game has already been initiated)
- * `join` adds you to the current game, if it hasn't started yet
+ * `!join` adds you to the current game, if it hasn't started yet
- * to make a bid, simply write the count and the face as numbers separated by a space, e.g. `2 4s`
+ * to make a bid, write `!bid` followed by the count and the face numbers separated by a space, e.g. `!bid 2 4`
- * to challenge the previous bid, say `call`, `bluff` or simply `liar` (see lang.js for wildcards)
+ * to challenge the previous bid, say `!call`, `!bluff` or simply `!liar`
  * say `dice left` to see how many dice are left in the game

+These command triggers are configured in lang.js.

 ### How to play